 we’re fortunate to have

-Brandon Downing’s collections of poetry include The Shirt Weapon, Dark Brandon, AT ME, and Mellow Actions.
-He recently completed a sixteen-book cycle based on Euripides' The Bacchae.
-Originally from San Francisco, he now lives in New York and is freaking out like everybody else.
+Brandon Downing’s collections of poetry include The Shirt Weapon (2002), Dark Brandon (2005), AT ME (2010), and Mellow Actions (2013).
+In 2007 he released a feature-length collection of short digital films, Dark Brandon: Eternal Classics, while a monograph of his literary collages from 1996 to 2008, Lake Antiquity, was published by Fence Books in 2010.
+He has recently completed a sixteen-book cycle based around Euripides' The Bacchae.
+Originally from the San Francisco Bay Area, he now lives in Columbia County, New York and is freaking out like everybody else.